Communication in Marriage: A Husband’s Perspective

 This month at Intentional Today, we are looking at communication in marriage.

-We started by looking at the options a wife has when her husband refuses to engage.
-Read it here -> When your husband won’t talk, 3 things a wife can do.
+We started by looking at the options a wife has when her husband struggles to engage.

 Since I write from a wife’s point of view, someone wanted to know my husband’s story, how he worked through stonewalling and shutting down.